-The Trustees for the Dalton Charity that administers the Dalton Hall are: Bill.
-Ashby (Chair), Scott Findlay (Secretary), Paul Cook, Sara Brett, John Wells and Dave Ormesher (Treasurer) Dalton Charity History & Purpose
+The Trustees for the Dalton Charity that administers the Dalton Hall are: Bill Ashby (Chair), Scott Findlay (Secretary), Sara Brett, Carol Pattison, Robert Ward and Dave Ormesher (Treasurer) Dalton Charity History & Purpose

 Ellen Margaret Fitzgerald Dalton died in 1980 and in her will stipulated that some of her estate be used to set up a Trust for the benefit of the villagers of Upper and Lower Dean.
 She requested that the Parish Council would consider using her bequest WITHOUT legal obligation in the any way.

 The Deed of Trust for the Dalton Charity was signed on 14/02/1984, the playing field land purchased and Hall completed in 1989.

 On 13 December 1994 Dean & Shelton Social Association was set up to act as the day-to-day management committee for the hall.
 It was felt that after nearly five years since the halls opening, such a management structure change was needed to ensure its continued smooth operation.

 In 2010 Dalton Charity and the DSSA considered merging in light of changing usage patterns, shrinking levels of village volunteers to help in the hall operation, and an imminent major hall renovation program.
 Both groups, therefore, decided to have joint meetings for a year before finalising such a change.